nanomonkey/prime-times-table/README.md

     lein test

-Note: due to the nature of the program, writing to STDOUT, there is included a macro to set the test to write to a temp file and then test the contents of this file.
+**Note**: Due to the nature of the program, writing to STDOUT, there is included a macro to set some of the test to write to a temp file and then test the contents of this file.
 I haven't tested this functionality on all systems which may not have a /tmp/ folder.

 ### Notes on performance